wildp/static_regex/docs/synopsis.md

 Where a `submatches_view` contains the submatch index of `-1`, the iterator becomes a suffix iterator just before comparing equal to the sentinel.
 If dereferenced, the suffix iterator returns a submatch object for the substring between the end of the last match and the end of the input.

+`submatches_view` is always an input range.
+It should be noted that `submatches_view::iterator` is a proxy iterator.

 ## Algorithm function object `rx::regex_replace`